 I perform on early keyboard instruments (pianoforte/harpsichord/organ) for solo and collaborative work.
 My practice is based in historical material and re-imagines the sound of early instruments and lost soundscape.
 I'm especially interested in music and philosophy of the Enlightenment, ritual, and sound ecologies; I frequently experiment with temperament and digital processes in live performance.

 Canadian musician Katelyn Clark specializes in the performance of historical repertoire and experimental music on early keyboard instruments.
-She works through informed playing, improvisation, and innovative performance practice on the harpsichord, pianoforte, and organetto.
+She works through informed playing, improvisation, and innovative performance practice on the harpsichord, pianoforte, and portative organ (organetto).
 Katelyn has concertized internationally as a soloist and collaborative musician and has held artist residencies at the Banff Centre (Alberta), NES (Skagaströnd, Iceland), OMI (Ghent, New York), Artscape (Toronto Island, ON), and SPAR (St. Petersburg, Russia).
 Her artistic practice and scholarly study have been generously supported by the Canada Council for the Arts, Le Conseil des arts et des lettres du Québec, Fonds du recherche du Québec – Société et culture, The Banff Centre, and the Early Music Society of the Islands.

 Originally from Victoria, British Columbia, Katelyn studied with Bob van Asperen (Conservatorium van Amsterdam, The Netherlands), Christophe Rousset (Accademia Musicale Chigiana, Siena, Italy), Erich Schwandt/Doreen Oke (University of Victoria, BC).
 She holds a doctorate in early music performance from McGill University (Montréal, Québec), where she studied with Tom Beghin/Hank Knox.
-Katelyn is currently a postdoctoral fellow at the University of British Columbia.